 - 4.10 For schedule 2 development, the key question to consider is whether the particular project, by virtue of factors such as its "nature, size or location" is likely to have significant effects on the environment.
 Where this is the case, EIA must always be carried out and there is no discretion not to require EIA simply because information about the project is available from other sources.
 In most instances, authorities will need to consider the characteristics of the development in combination with its proposed location, to identify the potential for interactions between the development and its environment, and whether these are likely to be significant.
-In all cases, planning authorities must take account of the selection criteria in schedule 3 of the EIA Regulations, including: - The extent of the impact (geographical area and size of the affected population) - The magnitude and complexity of the impact - The probability of the impact - The duration, frequency and reversibility of the impact. - 4.11 Authorities will not usually consult the Consultation Bodies at screening stage.
+In all cases, planning authorities must take into account the information supplied by the developer; the available results of any other relevant assessments (such as for example any related SEA); and the selection criteria in schedule 3 of the EIA Regulations.
+If a planning authority consider that they have not been provided with sufficient information to adopt a screening opinion, they must notify the developer in writing of the points on which they require further information. - 4.11 Authorities will not usually consult the Consultation Bodies at screening stage.
 However, if having undertaken their initial assessment an authority remains in doubt about the significance of the effect of a proposed development on a particular aspect of the environment, they may wish to seek advice from the appropriate Consultation Body.
 If requesting advice, Planning authorities should make clear the issue in question.